crowepj/arpspoof/README.md

 - Stealth mode - Implement an option that doesn't use gratuitous ARP and instead only responds to ARP requests for the spoofed IP

-- Option to set timeout for ARP resolution
+- Option to set custom timeout for ARP resolution

 - Option to stop actively spoofing (sending gratuitous packets) after a certain amount of time